 Tascam is infamous in the audio recording world for their 4-track recorders to their high-end digital consoles.
-Their Series 208i was designed to be a flexible and compact USB audio interface made for on-the-go tracking.
+Their Series 208i was designed to be a flexible and compact USB interface made for on-the-go tracking.
 Whether you want to do live or studio recording, you can't go wrong with this little guy.

 The Tascam Series 208i supports recording up to 24-bit/192 kHz.
 It comes with 4 inputs, 8 outputs, MIDI, ADAT optical, Word Clock, and multiple headphone connections.
 It comes with TASCAM's Ultra-High Definition Discrete Architecture (HDDA) which guarantees you extremely low noise when recording.